Perin Davey: Politics

 Davey joined the Nationals in 1998 and in 2000 worked as a media adviser to Senator Ron Boswell.
 Before entering parliament she held various offices in the New South Wales branch, including vice-chairman of the women's council, central council member, and chairman of the Deniliquin branch.

 Davey was elected to the Senate at the 2019 federal election, in third place on the Coalition's ticket in New South Wales.
 Her term began on 1 July 2019.
 She was subsequently elected as the Nationals' Senate whip.

-In a routine leadership spill following the 2022 federal election, Davey was elected Deputy Leader of the federal National Party.
+In a leadership spill following the 2022 federal election, Davey was elected deputy leader of the Nationals in place of David Littleproud, who had been elected to succeed Barnaby Joyce as leader.

+In a Senate Estimates hearing in February 2024 Davey attracted criticism for speaking in a slurred tone after having attended a National Party drinks event.
+However it was later reported that this incident occurred due to a health issue with Davey.

+Davey was succeeded as deputy leader by New South Wales MP Kevin Hogan, after losing her Senate position at the 2025 federal election.

 Personal life

-Davey lives with her husband John Dickie and two daughters on a property in Conargo. she also owned an investment property in Canberra.
+Davey lives with her husband John Dickie and two daughters on a property in Conargo, New South Wales, just outside Deniliquin.
+As of 2019 she also owned an investment property in Canberra.